Thursday, July 27, 2023

 In the blogpost Chesterfield during Reconstruction: A murder on election day!, we discussed a murder on Election Day, Saturday July 24, 1869, at Mount Croghan in Chesterfield County, South Carolina.
 The Confederate veteran Archibald Nicholson was killed by the freedman Jacob Brewer.
 While the murder was reported in newspapers, the incident fell out of the public eye.
 In particular, it was unclear whether Brewer ever faced legal consequences.
 After a trip to the state archives, I now have a better understanding of what happened.

 Recall the basics of the incident.
 On Election Day, Archibald and his brother John walked four miles from their home to the town of Mount Croghan.
 While there, Archibald decided to purchase cedar that was being sold near the polling station.
-While queuing in line, he got into an argument with a freedman (unnamed in press reports) who tried to push his way forward in line.
+While queuing in line, he got into an argument with a freedman (unnamed in press reports) who tried to push his way forward and make a purchase.
 Upset with the freedman, Archibald attacked him with a knife he was carrying.
 At this point, a race riot broke out.
 About thirty or forty men had come to town, and many of them began to fight, with white men trying to defend Archibald and Black men trying to defend the freedman.
 Jacob Brewer was among those who joined the fight, and he struck Archibald in the head with a gun he had picked up and then ran off.
 After the fight, Archibald went home, but his injury proved severe, and he died later that day.

 Legal proceedings against Jacob Brewer began two days after the election day.
 The case was a major test for the legal system.
 South Carolina had been under military rule for several years, and the civil courts had only opened roughly a year earlier following a reorganization under a new constitution.
 The county jail was still under construction, so basic issues like where to imprison people were not yet resolved.